EmperorYP7/Phoenix-Engine/README.md

-# Phoenix
-Phoenix Game Engine
+# Phoenix Engine

-The engine aims for faster 2D rendering using OpenGL with glfw library.
+The engine aims for faster 2D rendering using OpenGL with Glfw library.

 This engine is inspired by TheCherno's Hazel Engine.
 The engine uses extensive and core Visual C++.

-Click on `Generate.bat` file to create a Solution in the main directory.
+Click on `Generate.bat` file to create a MSVS Solution in the main directory.

-You can access the engine with Microsoft&copy; Visual Studio Community 2019.
+You can access the engine with Microsoft&copy; [Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/).

 The developers using the engine must include the engine's logo in their projects.